emosahebeh/cv4.1/Excel Sorting/sorting.md

 - if they will not be my sponser for visa
 - more than 5 years experience in any field even marketing
 - publish date is more than 1 month
-- Contract: 6 Months
+- Contract: 6 Months AND not zzp
-- Contract: short contract
+- Contract: short contract and not zzp
 - the publisher is #Jobster and the job content is in dutch
 - Dutch AND any other language is needed
 - Nederlands AND any other language is needed
-- Nederlands is needed
+- Nederlands (language) is needed